mattnull/nullstrap/README.md

 ## Development

-The following command will watch and compile Coffeescript and Stylus files.
-It runs server.js using Supervisor.
+The following command will watch and compile Coffeescript, Stylus, and Handlebars files.
+It also watches server.js for changes.

 run `cake dev`